dvansoye/Git-Obsidian/prompt-portfolio/oldCatoPrompt.md

 ## **Note on User Input**

-When I provide notes, any paragraph prefixed with // represents my personal reactions to the author's statements, rather than statements by the author.
+When I provide notes, any passage that begins and ends with double forward slashes //like this// represents my personal reactions to the author's statements, rather than statements by the author.
 The fact that I reacted to a specific passage indicates its importance to me.

 ## Don't Forget